A Gardener’s Eden in a Busy City.

 Elegance is the byword for this six-acre garden.
 It begins with the entrance, the monumental wrought iron Vanderbilt Gate on 105th Street and Fifth Avenue, across from the Museum of the City of New York.

 The gate has its own history quite apart from the garden.
 It was forged in Paris in 1894 for the pretentious Fifth Avenue estate of Cornelius Vanderbilt II, a classy entry to the largest Gilded-Age mansion in the city — except in old photos it comes off as a superfluous add-on to the building’s cluttered façade.

 Amazingly, the gate survived the wrecking ball that razed the monstrosity it was attached to, and in 1939 Vanderbilt’s daughter donated it to Central Park.
-(Bergdorf Goodman’s Fifth Avenue department store occupies the site of the old mansion.)
+(For history buffs, Bergdorf Goodman’s Fifth Avenue department store occupies the site of the old mansion.)

 Ah, but then, there is the truly romantic Secret Garden south of the Great Lawn (left of the gate) reminiscent of gardens we loved in England.
 Bully hedges create a maze for a directionally challenged wanderer who soaks up solitude and serenity and gets lost in patterns and colors and feels compelled to see what’s just around the bend.

 What a backdrop these hedges form for glorious beds of shrubs and perennials, closely planted, nudging one another into a tapestry of color and texture that plays under saucer magnolia trees so twisted and tumbled they must be centuries old, but of course they are not.
 Young and vibrant smoke trees are bold grace notes tucked into the landscape.